-The overall start to Innovation is all about assessing a situation; determine what’s working and what’s not, and more often than not you need an outsider’s view to come in and see the problem areas.
-And to see if it’s even feasible.
-But the most critical part – innovation comes from listening and hearing out what the other party has to say.
+The overall start to Innovation is all about assessing a situation; determining what’s working and what’s not, and more often than not you need an outsider’s view to come in and see the problem areas.
+And to see if it's even feasible.
+But the most critical part - innovation comes from listening and hearing out what the other party has to say.

 In this modern age, innovation is all around us.
 From weird and wonderful new technologies to new startup business models, the very idea of innovation is taking off just as fast as the businesses that embrace it.

 Did you know?
-In the U.S. alone, 63% of companies have hired chief Innovation Officers, and over 90% of businesses are using new technologies to help them implement the innovation process.
+In the U.S. alone, 63% of companies have hired Chief Innovation Officers, and over 90% of businesses are using new technologies to help them implement the innovation process.

 But not all companies are prepared to push innovation within their organisations.
 Changing workplace systems and procedures requires resilience and flexibility.
 And let's face it, change is big.
 So how can you learn to embrace innovation at your business?

 The last thing you want to do in this modern age is to get left in the dark ages.
 Every businessman's nightmare.
 Many easy-to-implement ideas can help creativity and passion flow within your organisation.

 Intrapreneurship is an old word that’s now really starting to become a bit more familiar.
 An intrapreneur is someone who has a mindset of an entrepreneur but brings their ideas for change to the business where they are employed instead of going out and launching their own business.
 There are companies around such as Innovolo that will act as intrapreneurs for your business.

 A good step to start is always to remember the "no idea is a bad idea" policy.
 Let your employees need to try out their ideas, and give them the opportunity to them pitch decision-makers at your company.